Notes Directory

 structured-claimseparates claim-titled notes (any note) from fully argued claims (the type) - Claw learning is broader than retrieval (note) — A Claw's learning loop must improve action capacity (classification, planning, communication), not just retrieval — question-answering is one mode among many

-- Commonplace architecture (note) — The commonplace repo's own internal layout — what exists, what's missing, and the decision to put global types in CLAUDE.md instead of kb/types/
+- Commonplace architecture (note) — The repo's own layout (kb/, sources, instructions, scripts) as distinct from the two-tree installed layout; global types inlined in CLAUDE.md rather than kb/types/

 - Convert still requires semantic description

-- Decomposition rules for bounded-context scheduling (note) — Practical rules for symbolic scheduling over bounded LLM calls — separate selection from joint reasoning, choose representations not just subsets, save reusable intermediates in scheduler state
+- Decomposition heuristics for bounded-context scheduling (note) — Working heuristics for symbolic scheduling over bounded LLM calls — separate selection from joint reasoning, choose representations not just subsets, save reusable intermediates in scheduler state

 - Deploy-time learning is agile for human-AI systems (note) — Argues deploy-time learning and agile share the same core innovation — co-evolving prose and code — but deploy-time learning extends it by treating some prose as permanently load-bearing

-- Deploy-time learning: The Missing Middle (note) — Deploy-time learning fills the gap between training and in-context — repo artifacts provide durable, inspectable adaptation through three mechanisms (stabilisation, crystallisation, distillation) with a verifiability gradient from prompt tweaks to deterministic code
+- Deploy-time learning is the missing middle (note) — Deploy-time learning fills the gap between training and in-context — durable symbolic artifacts provide inspectable adaptation across sessions along a verifiability gradient

 - Deterministic validation should be a script (note) — Half of /validate's checks are hard-oracle (enums, link resolution, frontmatter structure) and could run as a Python script in milliseconds instead of burning LLM tokens via the skill